A concept drawing of what a section of Six Forks Rd will look like when the project is complete

 The real estate team is reaching out to property owners along the corridor.

-Sarah Beth is the City’s Real Estate Analysts assigned to acquire property rights needed for the Six Forks Road Project.
-She is currently reaching out to each affected property owner along the corridor to begin the easement acquisition process.
+Sarah Beth and Dustin Kornegay are the City’s Real Estate Analysts assigned to acquire property rights needed for the Six Forks Road Project.
+They are currently reaching out to each affected property owners along the corridor to begin the easement acquisition process.
 This process will include staking of the easements on the property, site visits with the project team and affected property owner if needed as well as an offer of compensation for the easements needed from the property.

 Sarah Beth Gentry - Sr. Real Estate Analyst